Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - **[Deutsche Bank](/out/deutsche-bank)** - Customer service and online banking in English.
 Some documents are only in German.
 They're the best option if you want a [blocking account](/glossary/Sperrkonto) or a bank with branches, but you don't speak German.
 - **[Commerzbank](/out/commerzbank)** - Basic online banking in English.
 Everything else is in German.

-If you go to your local branch, you can usually find someone who speaks English, but all the documents and contracts will be in German.
+If you go to the bank in person, you can usually find someone who speaks English, but all the letters and documents are in German.

 ## German banks with no monthly fees